MuyingZhao/MuyingZhao-integration-test-pokemon/README.md

 ### Running your biz_rule

-Running your code is as simple as `just bizrule`
+Running your integration (ingesting the data into the system) is as simple as `just bizrule`

-For detailed setup and usage instructions, see [HELP.md](HELP.md).